 For many students with disabilities, written assignments and exams present significant difficulties.
 Mobility impairments may make writing physically difficult, while visual impairments may impact a student's access to standard word processing programs and computers.
 Research (e.g., accessing library resources) and the writing process (e.g., spelling and grammar) may also be difficult due to mobility, hearing, language, or learning disabilities.

-The World Wide Web should be universally accessible, but the multimedia nature of the web and the poor design of some websites make it inaccessible to many Internet users.
+The Internet should be universally accessible, but the multimedia nature of the web and the poor design of some websites make it inaccessible to many users.